Public Profile

 Recreational Equipment's reported carbon emissions

 In 2023, Recreational Equipment, Inc. (REI) reported total carbon emissions of approximately 1,185,496,000 kg CO2e.
-This figure includes 5,951,000 kg CO2e from Scope 1 emissions and 27,124,000 kg CO2e from Scope 2 emissions.
+This figure includes Scope 1 emissions of about 5,951,000 kg CO2e and Scope 2 emissions of approximately 27,124,000 kg CO2e.
 The company has demonstrated a commitment to reducing its carbon footprint, with a target to achieve net-zero greenhouse gas emissions across its entire value chain by 2050.
 REI has set ambitious near-term goals, aiming for a 47% reduction in absolute Scope 1 and 2 emissions by 2030, using 2019 as the baseline year.
-Additionally, the company plans to reduce its Scope 3 emissions by the same percentage within the same timeframe.
+Additionally, the company plans to reduce its absolute Scope 3 emissions by the same percentage within the same timeframe.
 Notably, REI is also committed to ensuring that 41% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2025.
-Long-term, REI aims for a significant reduction of 90% in absolute emissions across all scopes (1, 2, and 3) by 2050, further aligning its strategies with the goals of the Science Based Targets initiative (SBTi) to limit global warming to 1.5°C.
+Long-term, REI aims for a significant reduction of 90% in absolute emissions across all scopes (1, 2, and 3) by 2050, again referencing the 2019 baseline.
+These targets align with the science-based targets initiative (SBTi) and reflect REI's dedication to addressing climate change and promoting sustainability within the retail sector.

 Unlock detailed emissions data